GeoNode/documentation/admin/admin_panel/index.rst

 By default each user with editing metadata rights on any resource, will be able to insert new keywords into the system by simply typing a free text on the keywords metadata field.

-It is possible to force the user to select from a fixed list of keywords throug the `FREETEXT_KEYWORDS_READONLY <../../basic/settings/index.html#freetext-keywords-readonly>`_ setting.
+It is possible to force the user to select from a fixed list of keywords through the `FREETEXT_KEYWORDS_READONLY <../../basic/settings/index.html#freetext-keywords-readonly>`_ setting.

 When set to `True` keywords won't be writable from users anymore.
 Only admins can will be able to manage them through the :guilabel:`Admin > Base > Hierarchical keywords` panel.